jatin633/Trading-using-Tableau/README.md

  Future Prediction --- if [Close] < [Open] THEN 0 ELSEif [Close] > [Open] THEN 1 END

  These formulas are used to analyse the fluctuation that come in the price of stocks.

+ # tading video.mp4
+ It is vedio description of project